Aberdeen Hospital is located in Victoria.

 Special Recreational Opportunities

-Elevator access to 2nd floor, ground level access to building, handicapped parking.
+Elevator access to second floor, ground-level access to building, handicapped parking.

 Motorized Scooter Policy